ashaw/stats_combiner/README.md

 # StatsCombiner

-StatsCombiner is a ruby gem for generating most viewed widgets based on the Chartbeat API.
+StatsCombiner is a Ruby gem for generating most-viewed widgets from the [Chartbeat API](http://chartbeat.pbworks.com/).
 Unlike most analytics systems, Chartbeat doesn't give you cumulative visitor counts.
-Rather, they take snapshots of people sitting on pages at a given time.
-StatsCombiner asks Chartbeat what these numbers are n times during a given `ttl` and combines visitor counts where it finds matching `<title>`s, to allow popular stories to bubble up the list.
+Rather, it takes live snapshots of people sitting on pages at a given time.
+StatsCombiner asks Chartbeat what these numbers are every `n` minutes during a given `ttl` and combines visitor counts where it finds matching `<title>`s, to allow popular stories to bubble up the list.
 When `ttl` expires, it will publish out a static HTML file with your top ten list to a location of your choosing, trash its database and start collecting again.

 This gem is a rewrite from the PHP implementation I wrote about [here](http://blog.chartbeat.com/2009/08/04/guest-post-how-talking-points-memo-uses-chartbeat/).